tomarvashu/automatic-payslip/README.md

 - sends the payslip by email through Gmail
 - updates the employee row in Google Sheets to `Sent`

 The uploaded workflow file is named **`Payslip Complete Workflow Final.json`** and includes the full end-to-end flow, including schedule trigger, payload preparation, HTML generation, PDF conversion, email sending, and sheet status update.

 ---

+## My Role

+I initiated this workflow and defined the business logic, payroll data flow, and practical use case it was designed to support.

+As my role later expanded into broader Operations & Technology leadership, my contribution shifted more toward workflow direction, testing, refinement, and execution oversight.
+Development and implementation were carried forward with support from my internal team, while I remained involved in shaping the system logic, usability, and practical execution flow.

+---